 BSc Agriculture Subjects Semester Wise

 There are a vast number of subjects in BSc Agriculture and here we have listed subjects classified by semesters to give you a clearer view and understanding of the course.

 BSc Agriculture Subjects: Semester 1

-The first semester is an introductory semester where students learn about the basics of agricultural science and its concepts.
+In the first semester, students learn about the basics of agricultural science and its concepts and the following topics: